Pay in Maintained Schools in England

 STRB reports are published on the STRB website.

 The latest remit letters issued by the Secretary of State for Education to the Review Body cover:

-o Leadership pay, allowances and conditions of employment (report to be published in 2014)
+- Leadership pay, allowances and conditions of employment (23rd Report)

 The NASUWT is committed to an independent pay review body mechanism and to the submission of detailed evidence to the Review Body.